-Our Los Angeles itineraries offer step-by-step 1-day plans for every area of the city, and we also have some itineraries for areas of Southern California outside L.A.
+Our Los Angeles itineraries offer step-by-step 1-day plans for every area of the city, plus 2022 itineraries for Southern California outside L.A.
 These touring plans offer tips and strategy for the best things to do (and skip!), museums to visit, where to eat, and more.
-(Updated April 15, 2021.)

 One of these Los Angeles itineraries doesn’t even require a car at all, which is a small miracle given the sprawl of Southern California.
 We also try to avoid paid parking as much as possible, and maybe seem abnormally giddy about that, but traffic and paid parking are two very big deals when it comes to visiting Los Angeles.
 Of course, that’s immaterial if the stops on the itineraries are garbage.
 Obviously we’re biased, but we think the places included in these Los Angeles and Southern California touring plans are pretty good.

 1-Day Los Angeles Highlights Itinerary – Our first and most popular Los Angeles itinerary, this is for people who only allocate a single day to L.A., and are attempting to see all of the best points of interest.
 While this is also the foundation and first day for multi-day itineraries, we’d recommend moving a couple stops from this itinerary to another day for those with more time in SoCal.

 2-Day Best-of Los Angeles Itinerary – My favorite one of the bunch, this basically takes the Highlights itinerary above, gives it more breathing room, while also adding some things and rearranging stops to increase efficiency.
 It’s still a pretty packed schedule, with several museums, a couple hiking options, pretty drives, the area’s most beautiful beach, and more.